 - Real estate and other real property.

-The lender may reject the business loan application because of flaws which you should be aware of.
+The lender may reject the business loan application because of flaws that you should be aware of.